LibEMG/libemg/docs/source/documentation/data/data_doc.md

 # Online Data Handler

 One complication when using EMG devices is the lack of standardization, meaning that interfacing with hardware is a new undertaking for each device.
 A goal of LibEMG is to abstract these differences and enable a hardware-agnostic framework.
 Therefore, this module acts as a middle layer for processing real-time data streaming from any device.
 In this architecture - exemplified in Figure 1 – live data streaming is performed by using a shared memory buffer as the core.
 This shared memory buffer is created by the device streamer, where a process is spawned that continuously populates the buffer with samples.
 Other modules can gain access to the shared memory buffer using the shared memory items that the streamer returned, allowing for cross-process, low-latency, non-blocking access to the data of interest.
 We provide an OnlineDataHandler object that is a generic object for attaching to the shared memory buffer with added some utilities.

+Each write to the buffer announces itself.
+The streamer commits its samples, which advances a small block of counters stored alongside the buffer and wakes anything hooked into that data.
+Consumers such as the OnlineEMGClassifier are therefore told when data arrives instead of asking for it.
+The Reactive Pipelines section describes that layer, and this section covers the parts of it the OnlineDataHandler exposes directly.

 An example of the online data streaming workflow is provided below: